The miniature Golden Retriever aims to put the classic Goldie personality into a smaller package.

 While dwarf golden retrievers are cute, selectively breeding for achondroplasia comes with risks.

-Spinal problems have also been well-documented in various achondroplastic dog breeds.
+Spinal problems, jaw problems and breathing problems have been well-documented in various achondroplastic dog breeds.

 Because they are specifically bred from two established breeds to achieve certain traits, mini golden retrievers are considered designer dogs.